hitontology/ontology/README.md

 3. Upload the file at Linked Data -> Quad Store Upload

 Warning: This is the old procedure and will not include updated software products from the database.

+## Documentation
+[Download widoco](https://github.com/dgarijo/Widoco/releases) and make it available as `widoco`, then run `./doc` under Linux to generate the ontology documentation.
+Adapt the `doc` script accordingly on other operating systems.